ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 PyAnsys verified domains
 ------------------------

-In the `PyAnsys GitHub organization`_, this domain has been verified:
+In the `PyAnsys GitHub organization`_, these domains have been verified:

 * ``pyansys.com``
 * ``docs.pyansys.com``